hcstubbe/docker_seq/guppy_gpu/Readme.md

 Alternatively, you can use the run script as follows:
 Modify the parameter in test_run_dna_r10.4_e8.1_sup.sh and then execute.
 This will assume, that all reads are in ONE zip file in the folder specified as datafolder.
 The script will
-* Create a folder named as secified in RUNNAME
-* Unzip the fast5 files into a tmp folder in the folder RUNNAME
+* Unzip the fast5 files into a tmp folder in the specified data folder
 * Basecall the dast5 files into RUNNAME/basecalled
 * Remove the tmp and fast5 folders after run completion